TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 7/Micah 7.16.md

 ---

-The nations shall see and be ashamed of all their might; they shall lay their hand upon their mouth; their ears shall be deaf.
+The nations will see and be ashamed of all their might.
+They will lay their hand on their mouth.
+Their ears will be deaf.